-(b) The cross sections for Pu-240 and Pu-241 are not well known.
+(b) The cross sections of Pu-240 and Pu-241 are not well known.

 (c) The reactivity coefficients for large Pu fast reactors will not be well known until certain special critical experiments are run.
-This vs
+This applies to the coolant temperature coefficient in particular.
+Additional codes may be necessary to achieve satisfactory methods of calculating these coefficients.